nimh-sfim/Eye-Metrics-Cerebral-Blindness/README.md

 1. Behavioral files (.log): Output behavioral files from the visual perception task.
 Many participants have multiple log files corresponding with multiple study sessions.

-2. Eye tracking and pupillometry (.mat): Output EyeLink file (SR Research, Inc.) from the visual perception task.
+2. Eye tracking and pupillometry files (.mat): Output EyeLink file (SR Research, Inc.) from the visual perception task.
 Each EyeLink file corresponds with a single log file.

 One patient participant (P4) completed additional behavioral and magnetoencephalography (MEG) study sessions.
 The additional behavioral session invovled an "adapted" perception task (see the "Adapated_Task" folder).
 The original task was tested with P4 in both behavioral and MEG study sessions (see "Original_Task" folder).
 The MEG sessions includes the behavioral log file and MEG files.

 ## CODE

+Behavioral Analysis

+Behavioral analysis evaluates performance on the perception task, including perception rate and reaction time in the sighted and blind field for patient participants and the left and right visual field for control participants.

 1. Behavioral analysis (Afterimage_task_behavioral_analysis_v4.m): analyzes subject behavioral files and creates subject-level figures and matrices of all subject results.
 The output of these behavioral analyses are stored in Participant_Afterimage_Image_VVIQ_Data.xlsx.

+EyeLink Analysis

+EyeLink analysis invovle preprocessing and extracting of eye measures (e.g., blink detection and removal from pupil size data and microsaccade detection).
+Eye measure epochs are segmented relative to task events and indexed by the presentation location.
+Group-level analysis evaluate eye metrics across participants.

+Machine learning analysis involve training on the eye measure epochs and predicting perception of task stimuli in the sighted and blind field for patient participants and the left and right visual field for control participants.

+MEG Analysis

-2. Bootstrapping analysis (Afterimage_vs_VVIQ_bootstrapping_analysis.m): reads data from Participant_Afterimage_Image_VVIQ_Data.xlsx and performs a bootstrap analysis on image and afterimage sharpness, contrast, and duration and creates summary figures used in Figure 3 (see details below).
+3. Bootstrapping analysis (Afterimage_vs_VVIQ_bootstrapping_analysis.m): reads data from Participant_Afterimage_Image_VVIQ_Data.xlsx and performs a bootstrap analysis on image and afterimage sharpness, contrast, and duration and creates summary figures used in Figure 3 (see details below).